zachmja/obsidian-dayone-importer/README.md

-# Platano Importer for Obsidian
+# Nopalito Importer for Obsidian

 Note: this was 100% vibe-coded.